Note: this post first ran almost 5 years ago. The information remains timely.

 One of the leading causes of dissatisfaction with what should be a satisfying retirement is boredom.
 Some folks go back to work for the simple reason they don't know what else to do.
 Don't let that be your fate.
 If you already have a hobby or two, interests in all sorts of activities, even a passion for something then you will be fine.
 If you have nothing to turn to, develop at least a few interests before retiring.

 It is absolutely true that you are very likely to find all sorts of opportunities and interests open up to you when you are retired.
 Your creativity can soar.
 You will discover sides of yourself you never knew existed.
 But, during the initial phase of a year or two, you will be much happier if you have stuff to do.

 5) Are you prepared to battle the health care mess?
 Besides the budgeting and planning part that I referred to earlier, there are other things for you to face in this area.
 Paperwork and red tape can overwhelm you.
 At times you will conclude that no one is listening and no one cares.
 That isn't true, but, the medical establishment is so stressed that you are really on your own to get much of the medical help you require.
-Medicare rules are likely to tighten as Washington accepts that we are broke, putting more burdens on the patient.
 You will have to develop unending patience and a belief that you are your best advocate.

 I hope the above 5 points didn't discourage you.
 They just happen to be reality that all retired people face at one time or another.
 To know about them ahead of time is your best preparation.
 If after reviewing your reaction to these cautions your feeling is still, "Yes, I'm ready and I want it now," then take the leap.

-My satisfying retirement is featured in October's Money Magazine.
-After you've read that material, I'd be more than happy to talk with you about your situation and how you can achieve your goals.
-Click the e-mail link above.
-I'd also very much appreciate your purchase of my e-book.
-Information is just to the right of this post.
+My satisfying retirement is featured as part of a lengthy interview in Money Magazine.
+After you've read that material, I'd be more than happy to talk with you about your situation.
+Drop me an email by clicking here.